COSBlab/bat-MD/README.md

 # Molecular Dynamics simulations of RBD-ACE2 complexes
-Repository of the data needed to reproduce the Molecular Dynamics simulations of 3 different RBD-ACE2 complexes.
+Repository of the data needed to reproduce the Molecular Dynamics simulations of 3 different RBD-ACE2 complexes reported in XXX.
- The repository is organized in the following directories:
+ This repository is organized in the following directories:

 * `hRBD-hACE2`: data related to the simulations of the human-RBD/human-ACE2 complex;
 * `b236RBD-hACE2`: data related to the simulations of the BANAL-236-RBD/human-ACE2 complex;